helesta-compiler/helesta/README.md

 ## Submit

-This contest uses a wired way to compile codes.
+This contest uses a weird way to compile codes.
 Please use `flat_includes.py` to process the source code to submit.